graphql/graphiql/.changeset/many-sloths-shop.md

 fix(graphql-language-service-server): allow getDefinition to work for unions

-Fixes the issue where a schema like the below won't allow you to click through to X.
+Fixes the issue where a schema like the one below won't allow you to click through to X.

 ```graphql```
 union X = A | B